liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 ![Figure 4.9: You'll see a page displaying the name of the service method, its required parameters, its return type, possible exceptions it can throw, and a form for entering its parameters.](../../images/invoking-sb-generated-json-ws.png)

 The only parameter required for the `delete-event` operation is an event ID.
-Since we haven't covered creating the UI for adding our Event entities, you probably don't have any events in your database.
+Since there's no UI yet for the Event Listing application, you probably don't have any events in your database.
 But if you did, you could check for an event's ID in your `Event_Event` database table.
-Then you could enter the value into the *eventId* field in the *Execute* section of the test page and click *Invoke* to delete that event.
+Then you could enter the value into the eventId field in the test page's Execute section and click *Invoke* to delete that event.
 Liferay returns feedback from each invocation.

-Finding a portlet's web services is easy with Liferay's SOAP and JSON web service.
+Finding a portlet's web services is easy with Liferay's SOAP and JSON web services.
 Invoking a portlet's web services via Liferay's JSON web service interface is a great way to test them.
 You can also examine alternate equivalent methods of calling the SOAP and JSON web services via JavaScript, Curl, and URLs.
 Next, we'll consider how to implement custom SQL queries in your portlet,